State's cases rise 10,577; deaths ebb to 71 as total toll including nonresidents passes 20,000

 Also, total tests in Florida reported from labs Friday were 150,682 compared with `163,407, the most in two weeks and record 170,272 on Nov.
 25. The state's daily first-time positivity increased slightly from 7.89 percent to 7.91 percent.
 Palm Beach County's rate decreased from 7.85 percent to 6.31, the lowest in two weeks.

 Florida reported 129 deaths Thursday then 123 Friday, among among 7 states that had at least 100 additional fatalities.
-Deaths increased by 3,309 Friday in the U.S., surpassing the world record of 3,124 set Wednesday.
+On Saturday, 5 states had triple-digit increases and U.S> deaths increased by 2,339 Saturday in the U.S., behind the world record 3,309 Friday.

 A total of 19.5 percent of the additional cases were in Miami-Dade: 2,059.
 Much fewer were Palm Beach County with 556 one day after 725, Broward 917, St. Lucie 120, Martin 47, Indian River 49 and Okeechobee 19.

-Florida's cases are 7.1 percent of the total infections in the U.S., which passed 15 million cases Tuesday after surpassing 14 million five days earlier and 13 million six days earlier.
+Florida's cases are 7.0 percent of the total infections in the U.S., which passed 16 million on Saturday and 15 million cases Tuesday after surpassing 14 million five days earlier.
 The state only comprises 6.5 percent of the U.S. population.

 Over seven days, cases have risen by 67,335 for an average of 9,619 at 6.4 percent.
 The previous week the increase was 64,341 for an average of 9,334.
 The average since the first case, which was 286 days ago, is 3,906 per day.